 A beautiful and delicious condiment that takes less than 10 minutes to throw together.
-Perfect on everything!
+Perfect on salads, sandwiches, pizzas, etc.

 I've made lots of pickled red onions in the past but have always used sliced onions.
 This time I decided to do something a bit different and cut the onions in a fairly small dice.
 I was creating a new salad (coming up) and thought they'd be really pretty.
 Once they were done however, I've found lots of other fun uses for them; tucked in paninis, sandwiches and burgers, sprinkled on pizzas, topping grilled chicken, shrimp or salmon.
 I love not only the delicious flavor they add to all these things but also the gorgeous presentation they provide.

 I switched things up a bit this time and, as the name suggests, I used a generous amount of fresh lemon juice in addition to white wine vinegar.
 The lemon juice adds a unique mild flavor and delicious freshness to the onions in contrast to most pickled red onions which use just vinegar for the brine.

 Go ahead and throw together a batch of these magic onions.
 You'll be all set for the Lemon Oregano Grilled Chicken and Fresh Corn Salad (below) coming up soon!
 You'll find a zillion ways to use them and if, by chance, the jar's empty before the salad post arrives in your inbox, no worries!
 They take less than 10 minutes to throw together, so you can make another batch lickety-split!

 Okay, I admit, I do cheat a bit.
 I use my Vidalia Chop Wizard to dice the onions in this recipe.
 I can have two onions cut in quarter-inch dice in almost less time than you can say Lemon Pickled Red Onions!
 This little contraption is worth it's weight in gold - I use mine all the time for soups, salads, salsas relishes...